JakeTRogers/subnetCalc/README.md

 ## Notes / Limitations

-- `--subnet_size` will refuse to generate an extremely large number of subnets (currently capped at 1,000,000) to avoid accidental OOM/hangs.
+- `--subnet-size` will refuse to generate an extremely large number of subnets (currently capped at 1,000,000) to avoid accidental OOM/hangs.
 - IPv6 output is supported, but some concepts (like “broadcast”) are displayed as the last address in the range.

 ## Feedback